 If the answer to the first question is "yes," then the answer to the other two questions should also be "yes."

 Research has shown that most home-prepared diets that were not formulated by a veterinary nutritionist are unbalanced- meaning that they are deficient in some nutrients that are essential for pets.
-Even if the diet was designed by a veterinary nutritionist, it's common for pet owners to make changes to a pet's diet over time.
+Even if the diet was designed by a board certified veterinary nutritionist, it's common for pet owners to make changes to a pet's diet over time.
 These changes can be detrimental for your pet because they change the amount of certain nutrients the diet provides.
 Not providing your pet with the correct amount of each essential nutrient causes problems that are not usually obvious, but can be very serious in the long-term (for adults) or even in the short-term (puppies and kittens).

 Just like specific life stages require different nutritional care, the demands that we place on working and service animals can also create special needs.